AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

 - add duplicate xy message cleanup
 - fix path interpolation logic so slowed-down gestures are smoother
 - add delta motion for infinite smooth moving (works with normed duration)
+- convert loops to more efficient (and easily reference-able) data structure
+    - improve memory performance, remove null-access errors from JSON obj
+- add basic loop stopping/removal methods

+#### steering API ideas
+- concrete bases - all steer to a point
+- abstract - all steer to a point based on individual state + some function + live param(s) global to group
+    - example, steer towards nearest point on a grid of anchors
+- steering could be a "post processing" transformation applied to anything that implements "steerable"
+    - what state do steering functions need? (all same, easy, all diff? sounds like an ECS)

 #### composite gesture object design sketch.